SublimeText-Markdown/MarkdownEditing/README.md

 >  This is caused by open markdown files at the install time.
 You have to __manually change their syntax to your newly installed Markdown syntax__.
 Read the below paragraph for more details on this.

 _Note_: Sublime text has a native tiny package for Markdown.
-However, when MarkdownEditing is enabled, native package causes some conflicts.
-For this reason, MarkdownEditing will automatically disable it.
-Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
-But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).
+However, when MarkdownWiki is enabled, native package causes some conflicts.
+For this reason, MarkdownWiki will automatically disable it.
+Since it doesn't bring anything new over MarkdownWiki, this is not a loss.
+But remember, when you disable MarkdownWiki, you have to reenable the native one manually (if you want).

 ### Roll back to an older version

-When you notice any undesired behavior introduced by the latest update, your feedback is always welcome in our [issue page](https://github.com/SublimeText-Markdown/MarkdownEditing/issues).
-However before it's fixed, you can rollback to [an earlier version](https://github.com/SublimeText-Markdown/MarkdownEditing/releases).
+When you notice any undesired behavior introduced by the latest update, your feedback is always welcome in our [issue page](https://github.com/SublimeText-Markdown/MarkdownWiki/issues).
+However before it's fixed, you can rollback to [an earlier version](https://github.com/SublimeText-Markdown/MarkdownWiki/releases).
 Find the desired version and download the zip file, then follow [manual installation guide](#manual-installation)

 ## Related Plugins

 * [Knockdown][]

      Knockdown offers useful Markdown features and a custom Markdown theme.
-All of its unique features except its theme are ported to MarkdownEditing and some of them are actually improved further in MarkdownEditing.
+All of its unique features except its theme are ported to MarkdownWiki and some of them are actually improved further in MarkdownWiki.
 * [Sublime Markdown Extended][]
 * [SmartMarkdown][]
 * [MarkdownTOC][]